Academic Technology Approval Scheme (ATAS) certificate

 How to apply for an ATAS certificate

 You must apply for your ATAS certificate on the GOV.UK website.
-It can take at least 30 working days (six full weeks) for your application to be processed.

-When your application is granted, your certificate will be emailed to you.
+When your application is granted, your ATAS certificate will be emailed to you.
 There is no charge for this process.

-Your certificate will be valid for six months.
+The certificate will be valid for six months.
 If you change your course of study, research area, university or need to extend your studies, you will need to apply for another ATAS certificate.

 You will need to provide the following details with your ATAS application:

-- If you are a taught postgraduate student – you must list all the compulsory and optional modules for your course.
+- If you are a taught postgraduate student you must list all the compulsory and optional modules for your course.
 You can find a list of the modules for each course on Course Search and in the Module and Programme Catalogue.

-- If you are a postgraduate research student – you must enter your initial research area statement sent to you with your offer letter.
+- If you are a postgraduate research student you must enter your initial research area statement sent to you with your offer letter.

-What to do if there are changes to your course
+Apply for a new ATAS certificate if there are changes to your course or research

+Your ATAS certificate must match the details of the course you are studying.
 You must apply for a new ATAS certificate as soon as possible if any of the following changes occur:

-- You need to apply for a new student visa and your previous ATAS certificate is no longer valid
+- you need to apply for a new Student visa and your previous ATAS certificate is no longer valid.

-If there is a change to your course and you are not sure if you need to apply for a new ATAS certificate, please contact your school or email the Student Visa Advice team at StudentVisaAdvice@leeds.ac.uk.
+If there is a change to your course and you are not sure if you need to apply for a new ATAS certificate, please contact your school or email the Student Visa Advice team via StudentVisaAdvice@leeds.ac.uk.